Alexandre de Moraes: Personal life

 Moraes entered the legal field as a prosecutor in São Paulo in 1991 at the age of 23.
 A prep course teacher for civil service exams, he wrote his best-selling book Direito Constitucional (Constitutional Law) in 1997, now in its 33rd edition and distributed at universities.
 He completed his doctorate in State Law at the University of São Paulo (USP) in 2000 and became a professor there the following year.

 Moraes is married to Viviane Barci de Moraes and has three children.
 He is Catholic.
-He has publicly expressed his support for São Paulo football club Corinthians.
+He has publicly expressed his support for Corinthians, a São Paulo football club.

-On 22 September, Viviane was sanctioned by the United States over her husband's role in the prosecution of Jair Bolsonaro.